 The answer isn’t some generic metric.
-The answer can be found in your BD pipeline.
+The answer can be found in your business development pipeline.
 Your pipeline isn’t just how many leads you are tracking.
 It should also include how many leads you are targeting.
-With a little analysis you can figure out when those leads will arrive, whether you are on track to meet or exceed your targets, and what the impact will be.
+With a little analysis you can figure out when those leads will arrive, whether you are on track to meet or exceed your target metrics, and what the impact will be.

-You should be analyzing your pipeline with two key targets: the minimum number of bids and the total revenue.
+You should analyze your business development pipeline metrics based on two key targets: the minimum number of bids and the total revenue.
 You don’t want all of your target revenue to come from one bid.
 But you also don’t want it to come from too many low value bids.
 The right size bid depends on your company and what it offers.
 Once you know the target for your review and the number of bids, you can do a simple average to find out how much each bid should be worth.
 Then ask yourself if the number makes sense.
 If it’s too big or too small to be realistic for your company, adjust the number of bids, the target revenue, or both.

 When you settle on the average you can compare it to your previous bids to determine the number of people required per bid.
 Include everyone who is dedicated to the bid, such as the business development manager, capture manager, proposal manager, other proposal specialists, etc. If somebody works more than one at a time, then include them as a fraction.

 Now ask yourself what is the average length of your bids — 14 days?
 30 days?
 Convert the number of bids projected for next year into the number of bids at a time (one approach is to divide it by 365 and multiply by the average number of days per bid).
 Now multiply by the number of people per bid.
 Round up.